simon-contreras-deel/oleurud.github.io/_posts/2022-02-14-starting-a-company-now.md

 categories: Personal
 ---

-It is true right now as a spanish developer, you can get opportunities unthinkable a few years ago in well-known US companies such as Meta, Amazon, Shopify, ... that were previously only for those who were the best of the best.
-So, why?
-Why make your life harder creating a company?
+Right now, as a Spanish developer, you can get opportunities that were unthinkable a few years ago.
+And you can do it in American companies as well known as Meta, Amazon, Shopify, ...
+Before, these opportunities were only for those who were the best of the best.
+So, assuming you could get one of those opportunities: why complicate your life by creating a company?

 I love to build things.
 It is as simple as that.
 This is the fastest explanation.
 Let's go to the long one: